yohman/twitter/README.md

 ```
 ### 3. Running the twitter.py script

-Once the requirements have been installed, you can begin your twitter archive by running the following command:
+Once the requirements have been installed, you can begin your twitter archive by running the following command.
+Replace 'covid' with your search term of interest.
+Check out [these guidelines](https://developer.twitter.com/en/docs/twitter-api/v1/rules-and-filtering/search-operators) for custom searches:

 ```console
 python twitter.py --q 'covid'